 Over the last two weeks, third grade students have been building and programming Lego models in the lab as an extension on their simple machines science unit.
 After building models using blueprints, the models are attached via USB to the computers and programmed using special software.
 Students are paired in teams of three and take turns as designers, builders, and recorders:

-• Designer: Uses the book or computer and directs the builder on how to build the project.
-This person finds the needed materials based on the blueprint and hands them to the Builder.
+and directs the builder on how to build the project.
+This person finds the

-• Builder: Follows instructions from the designer.
-This person assembles the project and uses the WeDo software to program the project.
+the designer.
+This person assembles the project and uses the WeDo software to

-• Recorder: Takes notes about the project in the journal.
+project in the journal.
 Answers reflection questions with input from the group.
-This person also uses the digital/video camera to record the overall process.

 Today, students had the opportunity to build kickers, goal keepers, and cheering fans.
 After the builds, students participated in math extensions.
 For example, kickers measured the distance of kicks with kicking leg programmed at various heights.
 When asked "Did the height of the kicking leg impact how far the ball travelled, " one team in Ms. LaDuke's class responded the following: